For Tax Year 2020

 The Coronavirus Aid, Relief and Economic Security (CARES) Act includes several temporary provisions designed to help charities.
 The special $300 charitable contribution deduction allowed for a deduction from income of charitable cash donations of up to a total of $300, made to qualifying organizations before December 31, 2020, for individuals who chose to use the standard deduction rather than itemizing their deductions.

 Cash donations include those made by check, credit card or debit card.
 They don’t include donated services, household items, securities or other property.
-See our Tax Tip for more information.

-The COVID-related Tax Relief Act of 2020, which was enacted as part of the Consolidated Appropriations Act (2021), allows for unreimbursed expenses paid or incurred after March 12, 2020, by eligible educators for protective items to stop the spread of COVID-19 in the classroom, to qualify for the educator expense deduction.
+The COVID-related Tax Relief Act of 2020, which was enacted as part of the Consolidated Appropriations Act (2021), allowed for unreimbursed expenses paid or incurred after March 12, 2020, by eligible educators for protective items to stop the spread of COVID-19 in the classroom, to qualify for the educator expense deduction.

 The educator expense deduction permits eligible educators to deduct up to $250 of qualifying expenses per year (up to $500 if married filing jointly and both spouses are eligible educators, but not more than $250 each).
 Eligible educators include any individual who is a kindergarten through grade 12 teacher, instructor, counselor, principal, or aide in a school for at least 900 hours during a school year.

 Eligible taxpayers claim the deduction on Form 1040, Form 1040-SR, or Form 1040-NR (attach Schedule 1 Form 1040).
 See the Instructions for Form 1040 and Form 1040-SR or the Instructions for Form 1040-NR for more information.